 Macedonia State Park was a bit of a shocker.
 It was beautiful!
 As I drove along the tree-lined road, passing a fern-lined creek, I was surprised at the amount of both Day and Overnight camping available.
 This was a well-used park, but it was kept immaculate.
 But, of course, it was still a little early in the season.

 I followed the dirt roads to my coordinates for parking and parked across the street where two spots were available.
 I need to get an old truck.
 I’m never comfortable leaving my car on the side of roads, even rural roads with very little traffic.

 AllTrails warned of the trail’s difficulty and not to bother with hiking poles, but I’m glad I brought them.
 I began climbing straight out of the box and did not reach the primary rock scramble for at least a half-mile.
 It was good to have the poles for the climb.

 The rock scramble was a little tricky.
-If you don’t have some upper body strength, you may struggle with it, but it is the only tricky bit.
+You may struggle if you don’t have some upper body strength, but it is the only tricky bit.
 Once you pull yourself up over the boulders, the rest of the hike is steep but manageable.